 Structures in the subacromial joint space

 In addition to the tendon of the supraspinatus, the anterior parts of the supraspinatus, and the long biceps tendon, two important bursae are found in the subacromial joint space.
-These are the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space, but can be functionally counted as such due to the direct communication with the subacromial bursa.
+These are the subacromial bursa and the subdeltoid bursa, which are not located directly within the joint space but can be functionally counted as such due to the direct communication with the subacromial bursa.

 The bursa is located directly below the acromion and reaches the ACG medially.
-It is covered by a thin liquid film and ensures smooth sliding of the tissue layers.
+It is covered by a thin liquid film and ensures a smooth sliding of the tissue layers.
 The superficial layer adheres to the acromion, while the deep layer is directly connected to the rotator cuff.

 The subdeltoid bursa communicates directly with the subacromial bursa and thus has the same frictionless sliding function.
 It is located between the humeral head, deltoid muscle and the tendons of the musculus infra – et supraspinatus.
 The deep layer is fused directly to the humerus bone.

 The flat portion of the musculus supraspinatus runs from the ventral acromion portion from caudal to lateral.

 Ventrally located in the subacromial joint space are the cranial portions of the subscapularis muscle.
 They partially run through the greater tuberosity before they find their final attachment at the bicipital groove.